Guy Tripp

-Guy Eastman Tripp (April 22, 1865 - June 14, 1927) was an American business executive and an officer in the United States Army.
+Guy Eastman Tripp (April 22, 1865 – June 14, 1927) was an American business executive and an officer in the United States Army.
 A longtime manager and executive for several companies, he served as Chairman of the Westinghouse Electric Corporation Board of Directors from 1912 until his death.
 Tripp was director of more than 20 other companies, including several Westinghouse subsidiaries.

 In 1917, Tripp's expertise in business and manufacturing led to his appointment as a major in the United States Army.
 Assigned as an assistant to the Army's Chief of Ordnance, he was promoted to brigadier general in 1918.
 At the end of the war, Tripp received the Army Distinguished Service Medal in recognition of his efforts to convert America's production capacity to wartime materiel.

 Tripp lived in Greenwich, Connecticut and New York City and married Mary Elaine O'Connell.
 Together they had three daughters: Mary Tripp Hemphill, Olive Tripp Gatch, and Adah Tripp Forst.

 Early life

-Guy Eastman Tripp was born in Wells, Maine on April 22, 1865, a son of Alonzo R. Tripp and Abbie (Yeaton) Tripp.
+Guy Eastman Tripp was born in Wells, Maine on April 22, 1865, a son of Alonzo King Tripp and Abbie (Yeaton) Tripp.
 He was educated in the schools of York County and in 1882 he graduated from Berwick Academy in South Berwick, Maine.
 After graduating, Tripp moved to Massachusetts to accept a position as a clerk with the Eastern Railroad, a position he held until 1890.

 Career

 Tripp left the Eastern Railroad to become a clerk with the Thomson-Houston Electric Company during the company's installation of a trolley system which replaced the city's horse-drawn streetcars.
 When Thomson-Houston and the Edison Electric Company combined to create General Electric (GE), Tripp joined GE as a traveling auditor.
 In 1895, he became an auditor for the Industrial Improvement Company, which operated electric street railways in several Northeastern cities, including Allentown, Pennsylvania and Haverhill, Lawrence, and Brockton, Massachusetts.

 In 1897, Tripp joined the Stone & Webster electrical engineering firm, which operated urban railways in several U.S. cities, including Seattle, Dallas, and Houston.
 Initially employed as a district manager, Tripp advanced through the company's ranks to become its president.
 In 1908, financial mismanagement of New York City's Metropolitan Street Railway System led to creation of the Joint Committee on reorganization, which was empowered to solve the company's problems and restore it to profitability.
-Tripp was hired as the commission's technical expert, and was soon appointed chairman of the commission.
+Tripp was hired as the commission's technical expert, and was soon appointed chairman.

 After the Joint Commission's work was complete in 1912, Tripp was appointed chairman of the board for the Westinghouse Electric Corporation, a position he held until his death.
 In addition to his work for Westinghouse Electric, Tripp was elected to the boards of directors of more than 20 other corporations, including several Westinghouse subsidiaries.
 A partial list includes: Westinghouse Lamp Company; Westinghouse, Church & Kerr Company; New York Railways Company; RCA; Chase National Bank; and the American Sugar Refining Company.